Discover our Personalized Weight Management Program ~ Rooted Transformations!

 Cheryl Morgan

-As the crisp air of September arrives, it brings us the perfect season to reconnect with friends and loved ones, enjoy the outdoors, and renew healthy habits to carry us through the upcoming holidays.
-Fall is a wonderful time to slow down and savor activities that strengthen both body and spirit.
+As the crisp air of September arrives, it brings the perfect season to reconnect with friends and loved ones.
+It is also a good time to enjoy the outdoors and renew healthy habits before the holidays begin.
+Fall gives us a chance to slow down and choose activities that support both body and spirit.

 Celebrate the Season Together

-Yard Projects as Family Time – Raking leaves, planting bulbs, or preparing gardens for winter can be fun family projects that double as light exercise.
+Yard projects can also become family time.
+Raking leaves, planting bulbs or preparing gardens for winter can double as light exercise and meaningful time together.

 Healthy Habits for Fall

-Choose seasonal organic produce such as squash, apples, pears, and various root vegetables.
+Choose seasonal produce such as squash, apples, pears and root vegetables.
+These foods can support warm meals, steady energy and a more grounded seasonal routine.

-Stay active with walks, yard work, or fall sports.
+Stay active with walks, yard work or fall sports.
+Movement can support energy, circulation, mood and mental clarity.

 Make time to be out in the sun before the days get too short.
-But also remember to wear sunscreen.
+Remember to wear sunscreen, even when the weather feels cooler.

 Stay well,